Mirror-Labs/Mirror-Labs.github.io/content/posts/dev-vlog-0.md

 [Look here for an introduction to datalog.](https://x775.net/2019/03/18/Introduction-to-Datalog.html)

 **Triple Stores** are nice because they are so simple (and easy to make into a CRDT).
-You can think of it as your database only consisting of one table with three columns "id", "attribute", and "value".
+You can think of it as your database only consisting of one table with three columns: "id", "attribute", and "value".
 Even though it is so simple you can model any kind of data.
 Infact, let's try to merge the Person and Movie tables above into one.

 Example: